benbelly/message_passing/readme.md

 * In many cases, degree of parallelization (e.g. how many threads could be supported) is a domain consideration, not a generic library concern.
 This number should be provided by client code when desired.
-* Serialization of messages is required in order to support an Active Object pattern.
+* Serialization of messages must be possible in order to support an Active Object pattern.